lukechn99/github-quickstart/intro_computer_networks/09_transport_layer.md

 In other words, the updated RTT is 7/8 of the previous RTT and 1/8 of a sample RTT
 ```DevRTT = (1 - beta) * DevRTT  + beta * abs(SampleRTT - EstimatedRTT)``` where beta typically equals 0.25
 ```TimeoutInterval = EstimatedRTT + 4*DevRTT```

+---
+Data loss: happens when data is dropped